Getting Started Edit

 clientId Edit

-filter should be given an integer representing a User
+The clientId filter should be given an integer representing a User id.

 It restricts the result set to only those entities which have the specified user as a client.